Artnet: Services

 Artnet's primary service is online auctions.
 The Artnet Fine Art and Design Price Database and the Artnet Decorative Art Price Database contain over 10 million auction sale results dating back to 1985 from over 1700 international auction houses.
 Market value and long-term price developments of artworks can be researched online.

 An additional product is the Artnet online Gallery Network, an online platform that connects galleries and collectors from around the world.
 With over 35,000 artists and 2,200 international galleries worldwide, it is the largest network of its kind, and generates inquiries from both collectors and first-time buyers.

 Subscribing galleries can list works for sale on the site.

 Collaborations

 In 2004, Artnet and the international auction house Sotheby's began a collaboration.

-A collaboration with Art Basel/Art Basel Miami Beach was launched in 2007.
+A collaboration with Art Basel/Art Basel Miami Beach was also launched in 2007.